 Are you a registered social worker practising in Canada who is interested in practising only by electronic means in Ontario?

-Social workers registered in good standing in another Canadian province or territory who wish to deliver social work services in Ontario, exclusively by electronic means, may apply for registration through the College’s online application portal and pay a reduced fee.
+Social workers registered in good standing in another Canadian province or territory who want to deliver social work services in Ontario, exclusively by electronic means, may apply for registration through the College’s Online Portal and pay a reduced fee.

 What does it mean to practise electronically?

 “Electronic social work practice” means the delivery of social work services by the use of any electronic device (such as a computer, tablet, smartphone, landline telephone) or any electronic format (such as the internet, social media, online chat, text, video, and email) and other electronic means.

-In order to be registered to practise electronically in Ontario, an applicant must be a member in good standing of another Canadian province or territory.
+In order to be registered to practise electronically in Ontario, an applicant must be a member/registrant in good standing of another Canadian province or territory.
 They must hold a certificate of registration, license or permit for social work that has been issued by a Canadian social work regulatory authority which authorizes them to practise the profession of social work or to use a title or designation relating to the profession, or both.
 Applicants must also meet all the requirements of the Canadian Free Trade Agreement application (including academic verification of a social work degree for those registered in Alberta and Saskatchewan).1

-“In good standing” means the member of the Canadian social work regulatory authority:
+“In good standing” means the member/registrant of the Canadian social work regulatory authority:

-- Is not in default with respect to any obligation owed to the Canadian social work regulatory authority, including payment of an annual fee or any other amount owed to such authority;
+- Is not in default of any obligation to the Canadian social work regulatory authority, including payment of an annual fee or any other amount owed;

 - Is not the subject of any discipline or fitness to practise order, other than one that has been fully complied with;

 - Is not the subject of a proceeding or ongoing investigation or any interim order or agreement arising out of a complaint, investigation, or proceeding; and

-- Is in compliance with the continuing competence and quality assurance requirements of the Canadian social work regulatory authority.
+- Is in compliance with the continuing competence and quality assurance requirements of the Canadian social work regulatory authority in which they are registered.